TL;DR

 Kafka Streams: State Management Built-In

 Kafka Streams embeds state management directly into the application process while relying on Kafka for durability.
 This design eliminates the need for external clusters or databases.
+With Kafka Streams and KSQL, developers can build stateful applications that respond in real time.

 Core Principles